Kenta68/simple_pico_clock/README.md

 Long pressing the button (> 1 sec) at the description display enters the secondary setting, including 24h/12h display, birthday setting, and enabling/disabling daylight saving/summer time auto-correct.

 # How to Makie Custom Digits
 You an make custom digits for hours and minutes to be displayed on the OLED.
-To do this, download the `digits` folder with the file `digits/digit_converter.py` and the folder `digits/rawdigits`. `digits/rawdigits` contains 32x24 .png grayscale images of digits, which `digits/digit_converter.py` converts to hexadecimal arrays to be displayed by `src/main.py`.
+To do this, download the `/digits` folder with the file `digits/digit_converter.py` and the folder `digits/rawdigits`. `digits/rawdigits` contains 32x24 .png grayscale images of digits, which `digits/digit_converter.py` converts to hexadecimal arrays to be displayed by `src/main.py`.
 Edit these grayscale images in `digits/rawdigits` using a drawing app of your choice (e.g. Microsoft Paint).
 Once you are happy with digits you drew, change the working directory to the local `digits` directory and run `digits/digit_converter.py`.
 This will create a file `rawdigits/digits.py`, which stores hexadecimal arrays to be uploaded to your Pico.
-There are some example digit hex arrays in `other_digits` that you can play with.
+Some example `digits.py` files for fonts shown below are in `/other_digits`.

 ![Alt text](images/digit_fonts.png)

 >[!Important]